GabrielKahn/TolstoyDickensTwain/TwainDickins.md

 ![](TwainDickins_files/figure-gfm/unnamed-chunk-5-1.png)<!-- -->

-At first glance, this wordcloud is quite different from Tolstoy’s.
+At first glance, this word cloud is quite different from Tolstoy’s.
 It seems uniquely English; the largest word being “sir”.
 While “eye” was prominent in Tolstoy’s work, “hand” and “head” are body parts which take center place in Dicken’s work.

 ![](TwainDickins_files/figure-gfm/unnamed-chunk-6-1.png)<!-- -->

-Looking at this wordchart, we see most strikingly that time is used as an anticipatory word, at a significantly higher rate than any other word for any other feeling.
-We also see that gentleman is used positively.
+Looking at this word chart, we see most strikingly that time is used as an anticipatory word, at a significantly higher rate than any other word for any other feeling.
+We also see that gentleman and sir are used positively.
 Fire is an interesting word to see at the top of the fear column, even higher than death.
-“Boy” is used with a strong negative connotation in Dickens, perhaps characters say it in a paternizing way.
+“Boy” is used with a strong negative connotation in Dickens, perhaps characters say it in a fraternizing way.

 ## Mark Twain

 ### United States 1835 1910

-Perhaps the United Stae’s most famous writer, Mak Twain was known for his humor and simplestic style.
-Born in Missouri, his subjects often tackled the hypocracy and oppression prominent in the day.
+Perhaps the United States most famous writer, Mark Twain was known for his humor and simplistic style.
+Born in Missouri, his subjects often tackled the hypocrisy and oppression prominent in the day.

 ## Word Cloud

 ![](TwainDickins_files/figure-gfm/unnamed-chunk-8-1.png)<!-- -->

-Like Dicken’s, “head” is also the most prominent body part in the word cloud.
-Perhaps this is an aspect of Anglocised writing versus Russian.
+Like Dickens, “head” is also the most prominent body part in the word cloud.
+Perhaps this is an aspect of Anglicized writing versus Russian.
-The words in this cloud seem quite simple; their are few large words and the lexicon seems like what the commonperson would use in everyday speech.
+The words in this cloud seem quite simple; their are few large words and the lexicon seems like what the common person would use in everyday speech.

 ![](TwainDickins_files/figure-gfm/unnamed-chunk-9-1.png)<!-- -->